GDP per capita in Brazil

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Conditions in Brazil’s manufacturing sector deteriorated slightly in July.
+Conditions in Brazil’s manufacturing sector were broadly unchanged in September.